-On the next pages, we will ask you a series of factual questions on immigration in the United States.
+On the next screens, we will ask you a series of factual questions on immigration in the United States.
 Specifically, we will test your knowledge of various statistics on immigration.
-In case your response is within three percentage points of the true value, you will earn an extra 10 cents.
-Please note that you will only have 25 seconds to answer each question.

 The statistics mentioned in the following questions mainly come from the American Community Survey, which is a nationally representative survey of the population living in the U.S., conducted by the U.S. Census Bureau.